nens/threedi-docs/source/d_1d2d_objects.rst

 Potential breach
 ----------------
 Line drawn from a Channel to a 2D cell, to create a potential breach location.
+At these locations, the 1D2D connection can be :ref:`breached<breaches>` during the simulation.

 Geometry
 ^^^^^^^^